 On 2 June 2016, the Reserve Bank of India (RBI) published the Cyber Security Framework in Banks.
 Addressing an increasingly complex threat landscape, the framework aimed to bring banks’ cybersecurity strategies up to international standards.
 Through it, the RBI acknowledged the rapid growth of digitalization across the Indian banking sector and sought to guarantee that such efforts do not take any shortcuts when it comes to security and data protection.

 The comprehensive Cyber Security Framework requires banks to take a proactive approach to cybersecurity measures and ensure that, among others, their networks and databases are secure, customer information is protected at all times and a mitigation plan is in place in case a security incident occurs.
 Most notably, banks only have 2 to 6 hours to notify the RBI after a data breach is detected.

 The RBI has shown it means business when it comes to enforcing the Cyber Security Framework and has already issued fines for noncompliance to several Indian banks, most notably, 10 million rupees (approximately $137,000) to Corporation Bank in July 2019 and 30 million rupees (approximately $410,000) to SBM Bank in October 2019.

-While the Cyber Security Framework itself provides extensive guidelines for the development of cybersecurity strategies, there are a few ways banks can make its implementation a smoother and more efficient process.
+While the Cyber Security Framework itself provides extensive guidelines for developing cybersecurity strategies, there are a few ways banks can make its implementation a smoother and more efficient process.
 Here are our tips.

 1. Conduct a gap analysis

 In this way, banks know beforehand the areas where they need to focus on their new cybersecurity strategies and which vulnerabilities need to be addressed.
-The gap analysis also reduces the costs of the implementation of cybersecurity strategies through an efficient risk-based approach.
+The gap analysis also reduces the costs of implementing cybersecurity strategies through an efficient risk-based approach.

 2. Educate employees